Bushfire Recovery Support - Planning and Building Assessment

 - where new dwellings need to be assessed in relation to bushfire risk, these applications will be supported by the new Planning and Building Assessment Recovery Unit

-A new Bushfire Recovery - Planning and Building Assessment Fact Sheet (PDF, 8450 KB) is available for download and will be distributed through emergency response centres and councils.
+A new Bushfire Recovery - Planning and Building Assessment Fact Sheet (PDF, 8450 KB) is available for download and will be distributed through local recovery centres and councils.
 Communities engaged in rebuild efforts are encouraged to contact the Planning and Building Assessment Recovery Unit or their council for more information.

 Planning and Building Assessment Recovery Unit (DPTI)